devEric69/multilog/README.md

 What's for?
 With linked components in a chain of responsabilities (like TDbGrid<->TDataSource<->TDataSet), wich themselves have chained events inside them, it is sometimes easier to code a single line in all existing events (mentionning the parameters that can be used or even changed there) in order to anderstand the movies of contextual events, and to study where whe have to code what:

 ![multilog_doc/overwiewFiles/autoMultiLog_IndentedEBP.png](https://github.com/devEric69/multilog/blob/master/multilog_doc/overwiewFiles/autoMultiLog_IndentedEBP.png) </br>
+<i>The "movie"\film of events, events displayed\indented according to the depth of their call stack.</i>